ibexa/documentation-developer/docs/content_management/data_migration/importing_data.md

                 path: src/Migrations/images/example-image.png
 ```

-This migration will copy the image to the appropriate directory,
+This migration copies the image to the appropriate directory,
 in this case `public/var/site/storage/images/3/8/3/0/254-1-eng-GB/example-image.png`,
 enabling swift file migration between instances and DFS.